Yeah, you probably know who will be here…

 Come back tomorrow for when we round out the final part of this series and highlight some honorable mentions.
 Agree with my picks?
 Think I left someone out?
 Let me know in the comments!

 Das Team of the Season… Welcome back to our Team of the Season series, where we begin our third league of this series: the Bundesliga in Germany.
 While the perennial winners Bayern won again, there was a lot of interesting results throughout the league table, with many teams challenging the previous duopoly of Bayern-Dortmund.
 We […]

 And here come the Bayern players… After a slight delay due to technical issues, we are back with the Bundesliga Team of the Season.
-In this part, we name our midfield three.
+Previously, we named our defense and goalkeeper in this team, and in this part, we name our midfield three.
 And yes, there are Bayern players here now.
-They were coming eventually.
-Joshua Kimmich (Bayern Munich) Joshua Kimmich might be one of the […]
+They were coming eventually. […]

 Slightly easier to choose than the defense… Welcome back to the LaLiga Team of the Season.
 Previously, we named our back four and goalkeeper in this team.
 In this part, we will be selecting our midfield three, which will probably be less controversial than the defense.
 It will also be a largely “big team” affair, […]

 You know who one of them is… Welcome back to LaLiga Team of the Season.
 Previously, we named our midfield trio but today we will name our three forwards who shone brighter than the chasing pack.
 There is clearly one very obvious choice here, so we start with him first… Lionel Messi (Barcelona) I mean, […]